Daniel Dubois: Dubois vs. Dinu

-After a layoff of over six months, Dubois returned to the ring on 5 June 2021 to face Bogdan Dinu in Telford.
 Dubois won the bout by second-round knockout, winning the vacant WBA interim heavyweight title in the process.
 The win also made him the mandatory challenger for the WBA (Regular) title held by undefeated Trevor Bryan.
+It was Dubois' right hand which connected Dinu's jaw that dropped him to the canvas.
+Dinu was unable to continue and the fight was stopped after 31 seconds.